Swedish East India Company: Third octroi (1766–1786)

 During the third charter, 39 voyages were made to Canton and none of the ships was lost or damaged, but the profit from the trade with China was declining.
-The turning point for Sweden came in 1780, with the American Revolutionary War when France, the Dutch Republic and Spain joined forces against Britain and thereafter were blocked from trading with China.
+The turning point for Sweden came in 1780 during the American Revolutionary War, when France, the Dutch Republic and Spain declared war on Britain and were subsequently unable to trade with China.
 The price of tea fell in Canton due to the lack of demand, but went up in Europe where Sweden was now practically the only supplier of tea.
 This was reflected in the total sum of the profit for the third octroi, which was 58% higher than the previous two.

 The goods that were exported from Sweden also changed during that period.
 The former main products such as iron, wood and tar are missing from the freight lists.
 Instead the biggest item was silver, followed by English lead and Swedish woollen cloth or broadcloth.
 During the later part of the third charter, it became common practice for one of the supercargoes to stay on permanently in Canton for years.
 One of those was Jean Abraham Grill, who made ample use of his time there for his own private affairs, a practice that was continued by other resident supercargoes.
 Carl Linnaeus and the Royal Swedish Academy of Sciences also made use of the company's ships.
 They sent out scientists and researchers to gather information about animals and plants from all the places that the ships visited and to keep detailed journals.
 The company would not allow idle passengers on board, so most of the scientists were given "crash courses" in theology and were hastily ordained to serve as ship's chaplains.
 These arrangements started during the second charter and peaked during the third.